Channel apps

 * <p>

-* If implemented, this method will be called exactly once per content key involved in a campaign run.
+* If implemented, this method is called exactly once per content key involved in a campaign run.
 If any one of

 * these fails, the campaign run will fail.